 Read on to learn more about the similarities and differences between an ETF and an index fund.

 An index fund attempts to replicate the performance of an index, a group of stocks that represent a portion or all of the stock market.
 For example, the Vanguard 500 Index Fund attempts to replicate the S&P 500.

 When you invest in an index fund, you invest in all of the investments in an index, which helps diversify your portfolio.
 Because index fund managers buy and hold rather than trade frequently, the funds are cheaper to manage.

 What Is an ETF?

-Index Funds Vs. ETFs: Key Similarities and Differences
+Index Funds vs. ETFs: Key Similarities and Differences

 ETFs might lessen the tax impact in a portfolio through a process called in-kind redemptions.
 When redemptions occur from an ETF portfolio, they tend to be done in securities rather than cash, and that can provide some tax advantages to investors.

 Dividends can be an important component of any investment.
-Because ETFs are traded like stocks, dividends and interest from the underlying security are distributed to shareholders at the end of each quarter.
-Index funds, on the other hand, reinvest their dividends or interest income immediately.
+Because ETFs are traded like stocks, dividends and interest earnings from the underlying securities are distributed to shareholders at the end of each quarter.
+However, not all index funds pay dividends.